google/hiba/README.md

   to the certificate.
 This means the CA is responsible for verifying the scope of the grant before attaching it.
 Similarly, the host identity is attached to the host certificate by the CA and must represent the target host.
-* AuthorizedPrincipalCommand: this option of the sshd_config allows invoking an external tool to dynamically generate the content of authorized_users.
+* AuthorizedPrincipalsCommand: this option of the sshd_config allows invoking an external tool to dynamically generate the content of authorized_users.
 This option is used to invoke `hiba-chk`, which knows how to extract the HIBA extensions from user and host certificates and grants or denies access based